It's a day of both pride and pain: there’s so much to celebrate about Australia – but for many, “Australia Day” is a difficult day.

 10. Chat to your kids about our history

-Planning Welcome to Country
+Planning a Welcome to Country or an Acknowledgement of Country

 How, when and why to arrange Welcome to Country and Acknowledgement of Country.